Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

+Next we train RL agent in large space using GNN and examine the training and testing accuracy of the GNN classifier.
+Different from training GNN in small dataset, we use $q=0.6$ and train the GNN with $2\cdot10^3$ epochs.
+The GNN training results are shown in Fig. \ref{fig:gcntrainingmedium}.
+The entropy loss converges to $10^{-2}$ and the final training accuracy and testing accuracy are higher than $99\%$, which shows that the GNN can classify a topology in high accuracy.

 The right figure in Fig. \ref{fig:mediumdatabar} shows the testing results in RL training using the GNN classifier (blue bar).
-Compared to the RL agent trained in large space without GNN, the mean value is slightly smaller ($0.6230$) and the standard deviation is larger ($0.0471$).
-This is expected, as GNN trades off performance for efficiency.
-The advantage of using GNN is that, in cases where running $\mathtt{Verifier}$ algorithm needs more time, GNN helps improve the efficiency of training RL algorithm, i.e., we need $4$ days to train RL agent with the $\mathtt{Verifier}$ in the large dataset, but we only use $2$ days to train RL agent with the GNN classifier.
-We note that even with a slight performance loss, the RL agent still performs better than the one-step optimization.
+Compared to the RL agent trained in large space without GNN, the mean value is slightly smaller and the standard deviation is larger (purple, A2C: $0.6230\pm 0.0471$, PPO: $0.6260\pm 0.030$). {This is expected, as GNN trades off performance for efficiency when training the DRL algorithm.
+In addition, PPO achieves superior training performance compared to A2C algorithm because they have different procedures in policy training \cite{schulman2017proximal}.} The advantage of using GNN is that, in cases where running $\mathtt{Verifier}$ algorithm needs more time, GNN helps improve the efficiency of training RL algorithm, i.e., we need $4$ days to train RL agent with the $\mathtt{Verifier}$ in the large dataset, but we only use $2$ days to train RL agent with the GNN classifier.
+We note that even with a slight performance loss, the RL agent still outperforms the one-step optimization.